pbrocks/block-options/readme.txt

 Export each block or selected blocks and reusable blocks directly on the editor, no need to navigate to separate admin dashboard.
 Then <strong>drag and drop</strong> exported JSON file on the editor and it will automatically be transformed into Gutenberg blocks, same goes with reusable blocks.

 ## Better Custom CSS Class(es)
 Huge improvement on `Additional CSS Class(es)` option!
-EditorsKit provides better UI with classes suggestions while typing.
+Sidetrack provides better UI with classes suggestions while typing.
 Powered with custom PHP filter, theme developers can include custom Utility Classes for more customization options.

 ## Set Image Block as Featured Image
 Enable selected image block to be set as featured image easily using the block settings dropdown.